 These little characters let you redirect the output of a command to a file, giving you a saved version of whatever data the command produced in the Command Prompt window.

-Let's say you're about to post a computer problem to an online forum, like my computer support forum for example, and you want to provide really accurate information about your computer.
+For example, let's say you're about to post a computer problem to an online forum and you want to provide really accurate information about your computer.
 An easy way to do that would be to use the systeminfo command with a redirection operator.

 For example, you might execute systeminfo > c:\mycomputerinfo.txt to save the information provided by the systeminfo command to a file.
 You could then attach the file to your forum post.